 Instructors at Bellevue College have an immense responsibility before them.
-They are tasked with taking students from various backgrounds and levels of experience, and molding them into critical thinkers and active learners ready to face the world beyond the BC campus.
-Through their hard work, the BC faculty creates future professionals and academics, engineers and artists, community leaders and global citizens.
+They are tasked with taking students from various backgrounds and levels of experience, and shaping them into critical thinkers and active learners ready to face the world beyond the BC campus.
+Through their hard work, BC faculty create future professionals and academics, engineers and artists, community leaders and global citizens.
 Our faculty know that education is more than just books and lectures; it takes creativity and perspiration.

 The RISE Learning Institute applauds the immense work BC instructors put into improving the learning experience for their students, and we strive to contribute to that work by being a source of support, funding, ideas, and recognition.

 The RISE Learning Institute empowers BC faculty and students interested in research.
 RISE recognizes that teaching and learning will always be paramount at BC, but we also know that engaging in research can be a powerful teaching method that promotes student success.

 RISE works with faculty interested in research in several ways:

 Faculty Development Workshops.
 Winter 2023 professional development will soon be available.
 If you’d like to receive our schedule of faculty programs as soon it’s released, just let us know here.
 In the meanwhile, you can see our past array of faculty programs from Fall 2020 | Winter 2021 | Spring 2021 | Fall 2021 | Winter 2022 | Spring 2022 | Fall 2022